 “Battery” is defined as making unwanted physical contact or inflicting an injury, with or without a weapon.
 An assault is typically a second degree misdemeanor, but depending on the situation, the crime can become battery—and a felony.
 For instance, if the perpetrator was holding a gun and threatening to shoot, that is an assault and battery, even if the gun did not actually go off.

-Contact Your Daytona Beach Assault & Battery Crimes Lawyer is Critical
+Contacting Your Daytona Beach, FL Assault & Battery Crimes Lawyer is Critical

-If you’re facing charges of assault or battery, get in touch with your attorney right away.
+If you’re facing charges of assault or battery, you should get in contact with us right away.
 Such charges carry severe penalties depending on the nature of the situation.
-Your experienced lawyers will study the facts of the case and gather the necessary evidence.
+Our experienced lawyers will discuss your case, study the facts and gather the necessary evidence.
 Proving that the incident was an accident or that there was no real intention of harming the victim are possible defenses.
 For instance, the perception of a threat which was actually a prank.
 You can also prove that the action perceived as assault was done in self-defense or a part of protecting another person or property.

 Penalties Vary According to the Types of Assault